Tour to the South Valley of Cusco half day

 - To reduce the symptoms, try to acclimatize one day before to the altitude of the city of Cusco.
 Drinking coca leaf infusions (a natural plant used by the Incas) is an excellent option.

 - The information described applies to shared services (for a varied group of tourists).
 If you want a private service (for your own group of family or friends) contact us at firstname.lastname@example.org.

 How long does the trip from Cusco to the South Valley of Cusco take?

-The South Valley of Cusco is a geographical area of several very important but little visited tourist attractions.
-The trip from the city of Cusco to Tipón (the first tourist attraction in the South Valley) takes approximately 40 minutes (25 kilometers away).
+The South Valley of Cusco is a geographical area with several very important but little-visited tourist attractions.
+The trip from the city of Cusco to Tipón (the first tourist attraction of the South Valley) takes approximately 40 minutes (25 kilometers away).

 What is Tipón and why visit it?

-Tipón is an Inca archaeological site of great size and importance.
-It has terraces, enclosures, platforms, temples, viewpoints and, above all, channels and aqueducts.
+Tipón is a large and important Inca archaeological site.
+It has terraces, enclosures, platforms, temples, viewpoints and, above all, canals and aqueducts.
 It is recognized as a masterpiece of Inca hydraulic engineering.

 Does the tour include lunch?

 No. The tour to the South Valley of Cusco lasts only half a day.
-It starts early in the city of Cusco (I pick up each tourist from their hotel) and ends in the same place, close to most restaurants in the city.
+It starts early in the city of Cusco (I pick up each tourist from their hotel) and ends in the same place, near most of the restaurants in the city.